 Create service-level objectives for newly deployed applications

-Using Vault as a basis for encryption-as-a-service and secrets management requires visibility into the state and performance of Vault clusters.
+Using Vault as the basis of secrets management and data protection, requires visibility into the state and performance of Vault clusters.
 Without this visibility, teams may overlook issues that affect the performance of their clusters and dependent services.
 For example, teams need to be aware of high leadership turnover in a Vault cluster before any services that leverage secrets to communicate with downstream clients become unstable.

 Datadog provides full visibility into Vault cluster health and performance by collecting key metrics and logs from Vault servers.
 This enables teams to readily detect potential security issues, including high leadership turnover, and to track long-term cluster performance trends.
 Teams can also use this data to create a variety of automated alerts for cluster performance issues, including forecasting alerts to account for periodic fluctuations in cluster metrics.